Cartan Actions of Higher Rank Abelian Groups and their Classification: Topological group and Lie group foundations

 Let $U_1,\dots,U_r$ be topological groups.
 The {\it topological free product} of the $U_i$, denoted $\mc P = U_1 * \dots * U_r$ is a topological group whose underlying group structure is exactly the usual free product of groups.
 That is, elements of $\mc P$ are given by

 where each $i_k \in \set{1,\dots,r}$ and each $u_k \in U_{i_k}$.
 We call the sequence $(i_1,\dots,i_k)$ the {\it combinatorial pattern} of the word.
 Each term $u_k^{(i_k)}$ is also called a {\it leg} and each word is also called a {\it path}.
-This is because in the case of a free product of connected Lie groups, the word can be represented by a path beginning at $e$, moving to $u_1^{(i_1)}$, then to $u_1^{(i_1)} * u_2^{(i_2)}$, and so on through the truncations of the word.
+This is because in the case of a free product of connected Lie groups, the word can be represented by a path beginning at $e$, moving to $u_N^{(i_N)}$, then to $u_{N-1}^{(i_{N-1})} * u_N^{(i_N)}$, and so on through the truncations of the word.
 The multiplication is given by concatenation of words, and the only group relations are given by

-Notice that the relations \eqref{eq:freep-rel1} and \eqref{eq:freep-rel2} give rise to canonical embeddings of each $U_i$ into $\mc P$.
-We therefore identify each $U_i$ with its embedded copy in $\mc P$.
+Notice that the relations \eqref{eq:freep-rel1} and \eqref{eq:freep-rel2} give rise to canonical injective homomorphisms of each $U_i$ into $\mc P$.
+We therefore identify each $U_i$ with its image in $\mc P$.
 The usual free product is characterized by a universal property: given a group $H$ and any collection of homomorphisms $\varphi_i : U_i \to H$, there exists a unique homomorphism $\Phi : \mc P \to H$ such that $\Phi|_{U_i} = \varphi_i$.
 The group topology on $\mc P$ may be similarly defined by a universal property, as first proved by Graev \cite{graev1950}:

-\begin{proposition} There exists a unique topology $\tau$ on $\mc P$ (called the {\it free product topology}) such that
+\begin{proposition} There exists a unique topology $\tau$ on $\mc P$ (called the {\normalfont free product topology}) such that

 \begin{enumerate} \item each inclusion $U_i \hookrightarrow \mc P$ is a homeomorphism onto its image, and \item if $\varphi_i : U_i \to H$ are continuous group homomorphisms to a topological group $H$, then the unique extension $\Phi$ is continuous with respect to $\tau$. \end{enumerate} \end{proposition}